musadiqpeerzada/portfolio/data/blog/clean-code.md

 ```python
 d = 7
 days_in_a_week = 7
 ```

-What do you get from the above variables?
+What do we get from the above variables?
 Although the value is same but `days_in_a_week` clearly indicates what it is, what will it be used for but `d` does not.

 ```python
 def get(l):